-There are a number of possible criminal defense strategies that may be available to you depending on the nature of your case and the individual facts.
+There are various criminal defense strategies that may be available to you depending on the nature of your case and the individual facts.
 Whether you hope to plead "truth" or completely deny the allegations, a criminal defense attorney will be able to best explain all your options and what defenses may be raised in your case.
 Start learning more today by contacting an experienced criminal defense lawyer near you.